WAC Course Approval Process

 - Faculty will devote significant time to instruction on writing in the course and offer explicit, detailed guidance on how to complete assignments successfully.
 Detailed written assignments with clearly defined learning goals and evaluative criteria are strongly encouraged.
 Expectations should be communicated for all types of writing, and assignments should explicitly build on one another throughout the course.
 Learning goals may vary depending on the purpose of the assignment and the discipline, and these distinctions and expectations should be made explicit as well.

-- Students must revise at least one substantive assignment based on instructor feedback.
-Allowing students significant time between receiving instructor feedback on a draft and submission of the final product will help them improve.
+- Students must revise at least one substantive assignment based on instructor and/or peer feedback.
+Allowing students significant time between receiving instructor and/or peer feedback on a draft and submission of the final product will help them improve.
 Faculty may have students complete written reflections on what they have chosen to change in their draft and why.
 If the only assignment in the course is due at the end of the term, it should be divided into sequenced parts and that receive feedback and can be revised.
 Feedback should focus on how meaning is made in a specific course or discipline, including organizational strategies, written forms and conventions, ways of inquiry, argument, use of sources, evidence, and so on.